joelplucas/text-builder-br/readme.txt

-Step to run Sentiment Soccer on EC2 server
+* Steps to run Sentiment Soccer Manually on EC2 server

 -- Crawler --
 1) Populate Team collection on MongoDB: